-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 Republicans who may challenge the president in next year's election see an opportunity there, as NPR's Jeff Brady reports.

-Last week, the Conservative Principles PAC Conference was held in Des Moines.
+JEFF BRADY: Last week, the Conservative Principles PAC Conference was held in Des Moines.
 Minnesota Representative Michele Bachmann began her speech talking about energy.

-Unidentified Group: Yeah.
+MICHELE BACHMANN: Unidentified Group: Yeah.

-Here's Mississippi Governor Haley Barbour at that same conference.
+BRADY: Here's Mississippi Governor Haley Barbour at that same conference.

-Former House Speaker Newt Gingrich also has been making appearances on the potential candidate speaking circuit.
+BRADY: Former House Speaker Newt Gingrich also has been making appearances on the potential candidate speaking circuit.
 Here he was last month at the Conservative Political Action Conference in Washington.

 BRADY: There is another potential candidate who would like to say to President Obama...

 BRADY: Donald Trump was on Fox News a couple of weeks back commenting on stiff new safety and environmental rules the Obama administration put in place after the Deepwater Horizon accident.

-Mr. TRUMP: I think it's beyond anything I've ever seen, that we go slow on drilling.
+TRUMP: I think it's beyond anything I've ever seen, that we go slow on drilling.
 And there are always going to be problems.
 You're going to have an oil spill.
 You're going to have this.
 You clean it up, and you'll fix it up, and it'll be fine.

-Jeff Brady, NPR News.
+BRADY: Jeff Brady, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.